openglfreak/winestreamproxy/README.md

-# winestreamproxy
+# Winestreamproxy

 Forwards data between a Windows named pipe and a Unix domain socket.
-Primarily made for allowing games that run under Wine to connect to native Linux Discord and then show rich presence information in the user's status.
+Primarily made for allowing games that run under Wine to connect to native Linux Discord and show rich presence information in the user's status.

-**"Top directory" in this file refers to the directory where the Makefile for winestreamproxy is located.**
+**"Top directory" in this file refers to the directory where the Makefile for Winestreamproxy is located.**

 ## Prerequisites